-Tara Collins is a Conservation Planner/Botanist in the entitlement division of Westervelt, Western Region Office.
-Her primary responsibilities include coordinating with various state and federal agencies to establish, permit, and manage properties proposed for new conservation and/or mitigation banks throughout California.
+Tara Collins is a Senior Ecologist in the land stewardship division of Westervelt, Western Region Office.
+Her primary responsibilities include coordinating with various state and federal agencies on various biological monitoring and credit releases for mitigation and conservation banks.
+She also assists with permitting and managing properties proposed for new conservation and/or mitigation banks throughout California.
 Prior to joining Westervelt, Tara worked for an environmental consulting firm in the Sacramento area and specialized in Clean Water Act Section 404 mitigation monitoring and compliance.

 Tara received her Bachelor of Science degree in botany from Humboldt State University in Arcata, California.
 She has a passion for California native plants and enjoys gardening at her home where she has over 75 native plant species growing in her yard.
 Tara has 5 hens, 3 cats, and 3 beehives.
 In addition to growing native plants, she grows vegetables and hops, and enjoys watching the wildlife in her yard.

 Marshall Cook is the Senior Business Acquisition Manager for the Western Regional Office.
 In his position, Marshall assists both public and private clients with their mitigation obligations and also works to acquire new projects for Westervelt.